Background

 Prerequisites

-You will also require a midi soundbank file.
-This does not come as standard with the JRE due to its size, but should be included with the JDK if you have it.
-It can be downloaded separately.
+If you wish to use the original Sun Synthesizer you will also require a midi soundbank file.
+This doesn't come as standard with the JRE due to its size, but should be included with the JDK if you have it.
+It can be downloaded seperately.
 There are a number of versions of the file.
 The larger the soundbank file is the better quality the playback will be.
 I personally use the soundbank-delux.gm file which has much better sounding instruments than the default file.
 To install this file follow the instructions on Sun's site.

 The program itself

-Installing Tete is simply a matter of un-zipping the distribution file into a directory of your choice.
+Installint Tete is simply a matter of unziping the distribution file into a directory of your choice.
 On

 C: drive.